balacode/one-file-pdf/README.md

 ### Naming Convention:
 All types in are prefixed with PDF for public, and 'pdf' for private types.
-The only type you really need to use is PDF, while PDFColorNames are left public for reference.
+The only type you need to use is PDF, while PDFColorNames are left public for reference.

-### Supported Features (the fundamentals):
+### Supported Features:
-- You can use all built-in PDF fonts: Courier, Helvetica, Symbol, Times, ZapfDingbats, and their variants
+- Use all built-in PDF fonts: Courier, Helvetica, Symbol, Times, ZapfDingbats, and their variants
 - Recognises 144 web colo(u)r names, or any RGB value
-- Stream compression can be turned on or off (normal PDF files compress streams to reduce file size, but turning compression off helps in debugging or learning about PDF commands)
+- Stream compression can be turned on or off (normal PDF files compress streams to reduce file size, but turning it off helps in debugging or learning about PDF commands)
-- Properties to set metadata: author, creator, keywords, subject and title
+- Metadata properties: author, creator, keywords, subject and title
-- Set the measurement units you want: cm, inches, points, etc.
+- Set the measurement units you want: mm, cm, inches, twips or points
 - Draw lines with different thickness
-- Filled or outline rectangles
+- Filled or outline rectangles, circles and ellipses
 - Grayscale PNG images
-- Filled and outline circles and ellipses **< NEW**
-- Set columns for outputting text (like arbitrary tab stops on the page)
+- Set columns for text (like tab stops on the page)
-- Built-in grid that can be enabled to assist measurement and positioning
+- Built-in grid option to help measurement and positioning

-### Not Supported (everything else):
+### Not Supported:
 - Unicode (requires font embedding)
 - Font embedding
 - PDF encryption